Jeanetted3v/Auto-Quote/README.md

 # Auto Quotation System
-A proof-of-concept (POC) for automating quotation generation process, starting with extracting inquiry, matching with items in price list, finally generating quotation.
+A proof-of-concept (POC) for automating quotation generation process, starting with extracting inquiry, matching with items in price list, and finally generating quotation.

 ## Quick Set-up
 1. Create a new environment and activate it: